-We will now conclude our two part series, as VHS Revival ventures into the ethereal netherworld of Fred Krueger, one of horrors most iconic and enduring characters.
-Back in 1984, Old Pizza Face revitalised the slasher genre as a razor-fingered child killer with the unprecedented advantage of being able to inhabit ones dreams, offering fans of the macabre a potentially unlimited canvas of death and destruction in a sub-genre dry on ideas.
+Welcome to the first of a two-part series as VHS Revival ventures into the ethereal netherworld of Fred Krueger, one of horror‘s most iconic and enduring characters.
+Back in 1984, Old Pizza Face revitalised the slasher genre as a razor-fingered child killer with the unprecedented advantage of being able to inhabit one’s dreams, offering fans of the macabre a potentially unlimited canvas of death and destruction in a sub-genre dry on ideas.

 Unlike his blank-faced, seek-and-destroy counterparts, Krueger was a different kind of entity, sly and sadistic and concerned more with the thrill of the chase than the act of the kill.
 Portrayed for almost two decades by the wonderfully perverted Robert Englund, Freddy was a larger-than-life personality of gunslinger exuberance, a character of an ever developing persona who would evolve from a cruel and terrifying child killer into a walking self-parody.

-Quite a career then – one of dizzying highs and tragic lows – but in spite of the insidious MTV marketing machine that left us all just a little bit weary of the Elm Street formula, one element of the franchise that remained constant was the creativity of its kills, so without further ado, let us resume our countdown of the ten best.
+Quite the career — one of dizzying highs and tragic lows — but in spite of the insidious MTV marketing machine that left us all just a little bit weary of the Elm Street formula, one element of the franchise that remained constant was the creativity of its kills.
+So, without further ado, VHS Revival resumes its countdown of the ten best.

 5. Taryn – A Nightmare on Elm Street 3: The Dream Warriors

-With more kills on our top ten countdown than any one of the other instalments in the ‘Nightmare’ series, The Dream Warriors is arguably the most creative and visually stunning entry in the franchise, and although it perhaps lacks the gruelling morbidity of the original, it is a fantasy-led wonder which introduced us to the endless possibilities of Krueger’s nightmare realm.
+With more kills on our top ten countdown than any other instalment in the ‘Nightmare’ series, The Dream Warriors is arguably the most creative and visually stunning entry in the franchise, and although it lacks the gruelling morbidity of the original, it is a fantasy-led wonder which introduced us to the endless possibilities of Krueger’s nightmare realm.

-Part of the movie’s charm is the fact that each of Krueger’s victims learns how to take control of their dreams, each acquiring a special power that betrays their real world weaknesses, and giving the previously omnipotent Krueger considerable food for thought.
-One of those kids is troubled teen Taryn, a recovering drug addict with the kind of trust issues that would leave our killer drooling.
-In Freddy’s ethereal funhouse, she is a completely different entity, however.
+Part of the movie’s charm is the fact that each of Krueger’s victims learns how to take control of their dreams, each acquiring a special power that betrays their real world weakness, giving the previously omnipotent Krueger considerable food for thought.
+One of those kids is troubled teen Taryn, a recovering drug addict with the kind of trust issues that would leave our killer drooling at the possibilities.
+In Freddy’s ethereal funhouse she is a completely different entity, however.
 Sporting a Mohawk and armed to the teeth with knives, she is afraid of no one, and thinks nothing of confronting Krueger head-on.